+The Miami housing market is the most expensive in the country right now.
 According to a recent survey of more than 380 home markets across the United States, the storm has passed and recovery is underway.
 The largest increase in home prices in seven years provides some respite from this bleak picture.

-Miami is one of the most expensive real estate markets in the country.
+Miami’s housing market is one of the most expensive real estate markets in the country.
 With a median home price of $335,000, Miami has seen a 9% increase in year-over-year prices.
 However, the city’s population has grown by more than 3 million since 2010 and continues to grow rapidly.

-Overall, residential construction and upkeep generates between 15% and 18% of GDP.
+Overall, residential construction and upkeep generate between 15% and 18% of GDP.
 The U.S. Low prices, low mortgage rates, and a more stable economy than in many other nations are propelling the luxury housing market to new heights.

-The U.S. home-buying reality now has been marked by a frenzy of demand fueled by the Federal Reserve’s drive to push down borrowing costs, a scarcity of listings and Wall Street’s new appetite for foreclosed homes.
+The U.S. home-buying reality now has been marked by a frenzy of demand fueled by the Federal Reserve’s drive to push down borrowing costs, a scarcity of listings, and Wall Street’s new appetite for foreclosed homes.

-Rates on fixed-rate loans are still appealing, and experts say it’s still cheaper to buy than renting.
-Some financial institutions are also a little more lax with their loan qualification requirements this year.
+Rates on fixed-rate loans are still appealing, and experts say it’s still cheaper to buy than to rent.
+Some financial institutions are also a little laxer with their loan qualification requirements this year.

-There are some financial institutions that are also a little more lax with their loan qualification requirements this year.
+There are some financial institutions that are also a little laxer with their loan qualification requirements this year.
 This is largely due to the fact that banks are still dealing with the aftermath of the 2008 global recession.

 In recent months, experts in the industry have been reporting a new wave of buyers that is driving prices up and demand higher.
 In a county where the supply of houses is already low, this has created a difficult environment for homebuyers to get what they want.